capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

 Let's get started with creating the project and installing the necessary dependecies.

-Open a terminal window and past the following.
+Open a terminal window and run this command to create your NextJS project
 ```
-npx create-next-app@latest dapp-exemple
+npx create-next-app@latest dapp-exemple && cd dapp-exemple
-cd dapp-exemple
-npm install @walletconnect/sign-client@2.0.0-beta.100 @walletconnect/legacy-modal@2.0.0-beta.100 better-sqlite3 @polkadot/util-crypto @polkadot/util
 ```

-In the package.json file and past the following.
-This will make sure that we always use the same version.
+In the package.json file of your recently created project, copy and past the following.
+This will make sure that we always use the same version of WalletConnect.
 ```
 "overrides": {
     "@walletconnect/sign-client": "2.0.0-beta.100",